Our mission is to eliminate preventable vision loss in children.

 Our purpose is to help children to see well and have good vision for life, and to prevent the #1 cause of vision loss among children, amblyopia.
 We are advocates for vision screening in children to detect silent disease before it steals sight and we are promoters of protecting young eyes from injuries.
 We promise to empower parents with information to help you be wise about your child’s eyes.

-The Children’s Eye Foundation (CEF) is a 501c3 nonprofit organization.
-Originally founded in 1970 as the National Children’s Eye Care Foundation (NCECF), today CEF supports research, physician and patient education, and public awareness so every child can See More for life.
+The Children’s Eye Foundation of AAPOS (CEF/FAAPOS) is a 501c3 nonprofit organization.
+Originally founded in 1970 as the National Children’s Eye Care Foundation (NCECF), today CEF/FAAPOS supports research, physician and patient education, and public awareness so every child can See More for life.
 We can’t do it without you!

 $10 provides educational resources for our Screen Eyes Early campaign to heighten awareness about childhood vision loss.

-$20 a month for a year – if 10 people make a donation of this size, CEF can send a doctor from an underserved country with a high rate of preventable childhood blindness to the AAPOS Annual Scientific Conference to learn the latest advancements in the treatment and prevention of vision disorders in children.
+$20 a month for a year – if 10 people make a donation of this size, CEF/FAAPOS can send a doctor from an underserved country with a high rate of preventable childhood blindness to the AAPOS Annual Meeting to learn the latest advancements in the treatment and prevention of vision disorders in children.

-$40 a month for a year – if just 2 people make a donation of this size, CEF can send a pediatric ophthalmologist to present the esteemed Costenbader Lecture at the annual AAPOS Scientific conference, the world’s premier annual meeting on pediatric ophthalmology and strabismus.
+$40 a month for a year – if just 2 people make a donation of this size, CEF/FAAPOS can send a pediatric ophthalmologist to present the esteemed Costenbader Lecture at the annual AAPOS Annual Meeting, the world’s premier conference on pediatric ophthalmology and strabismus.

-$50 – if every AAPOS member made a donation of this size, CEF could award 10 Early Investigator Research Grants to qualified researchers.
-These $10,000 seed grants fund critical research could lead to the next generation of advancements in preventing, treating or eradicating childhood eye diseases, and these grants help pediatric ophthalmologists launch careers as physician scientists.
+$50 – if every AAPOS member made a donation of this size, CEF/FAAPOS could award 10 Early Investigator Research Grants to qualified researchers.
+These $10,000 seed grants fund critical research could lead to the next generation of advancements in preventing, treating or eradicating childhood eye diseases, and these grants help pediatric ophthalmologists launch careers as physician-scientists.

 $100 honors the extraordinary achievements featured in the Pediatric Ophthalmology & Strabismus Hall of Fame, preserving the history of the profession and inspiring the future by highlighting magnificent achievements.